 Top 5 Intermittent Fasting Mistakes

 When you are in the fasted state, your body starts to break down damaged components and then uses them for of energy, this process cleans and heals the body.
 It also means your body becomes more sensitive to the food you eat, this is great if it’s full of nutrients to nourish the body, but not good if you are eating rubbish!
 Not only that, if you aren’t nourishing yourself with nutrient dense foods, you will feel hungry all the time – your body will crave nutrients.

 Trying to calorie restrict during the “eating window”

-One of the main issues that some people face when they start IF is that they continue to calorie restrict when they have broken their fast.
+One of the main intermittent fasting mistakes is that they continue to calorie restrict when they have broken their fast.
 The whole point of eating in this way is to listen to your body and start eating until you feel full.
-Your body is an amazing machine, if you allow it to do its job properly.
-Your body will release hormones to make you feel full when it knows it’s had enough food.
-If you calorie restrict during your eating window you may well end up under eating which causes lots of unwanted changes in the body, and long term is not good for you.

 Obsessing over timings and “eating windows”